dongrerohan421/taco-order/README.md

 This is Order tacos services web services developed in Spring boot, lombok and Swagger2

+Please free to modify the server port.
+The current state uses 8081 as server port

 Please use below URL's to browse

 1. For APi docs: Please visit http://localhost:8081/v2/api-docs